Indian Airlines Flight 814: Take-off to Lahore

 On approaching Lahore, the aircraft again requested permission to land, which was denied by the Pakistani ATC.
 All the lights and navigational aids at the Lahore airport were turned off to prevent the plane from landing.
 As the plane had not been refueled in Amritsar, it was running out of fuel and captain Sharan indicated that he would have to crash-land the aircraft at Lahore.
-As he made an approach to land on a highway, the Pakistani ATC turned on the navigational aids and allowed the plane to land at the airport.
+As he made an approach to land on a highway, believing it was the approach to the runway, the Pakistani ATC turned on the navigational aids and allowed the plane to land at the airport.
 The plane touched down in Lahore at 20:01.
-On receiving information that the plane had landed in Lahore, India sought a transport for the Indian High Commissioner G. Parthasarathy to travel from Islamabad to Lahore and requested Pakistani authorities to ensure that the plane did not leave Lahore.
+On receiving information that the plane had landed in Lahore, India sought a transport for the Indian High Commissioner Gopalaswami Parthasarathy to travel from Islamabad to Lahore and requested Pakistani authorities to ensure that the plane did not leave Lahore.
 The runway lights were again turned off to prevent the aircraft from taking off and Pakistani forces surrounded the plane.

 According to Sharan, the hijackers were ready to release some women and children aboard the flight, but were denied permission by Pakistani authorities.
 Parthasarathy later stated that his repeated requests to stop the plane from taking off were not heeded by Pakistan and that he was delayed due to transport difficulties.
 By the time he arrived at the airport, the plane had been refueled and was allowed to leave.
 The plane took off from Lahore at around 22:32.
 The Indian officials contacted Pakistan for confirmation of reports that passengers on board had been killed, but received no response from the Pakistani authorities.